ReniMagbagbeola/ReniMagbagbeola.github.io/hireme.md

 comments: false
 ---

-# About me

-Most of my research has focused on proprioception and using robotics (specifically robotics control) to provide intelligent and autonomous feedback to users.
-This culminated in my PhD in Adaptive Sensory Robotics where I explored using artifical intelligence to autonomously control vibrational feedback to prosthesis users.
-This allows for consistent perception of feedback for the user resulting in reduced neuropathic pain.

-Prior to the PhD I obtained a BSEE degree in Electrical Engineering (with a focus on Robotic Control) and a BSc in Applied Physics from the University of Washington (2:1 equivalent).
-As such I have extensive experience with hardware design and embedded engineering.
-After my bachelors I returned to the UK and completed an Msc degree in Robotics and Computation and University College London (Distinction).
+I have a PhD in Adaptive Sensory Robotics and typically have a focus in Controls, Human-Robot Interactions, and Perception.
+I have several years experience designing, building and testing robotic systems.

 ## Robotics expertise